Pasha831/dice-bot/README.md

 <img src="https://user-images.githubusercontent.com/46136468/232685618-5953c1d6-49f1-4263-b900-19a638f00d7b.png"  width="50%" height="50%">

+As for bot token, I store it inside `.env` file on my VPS.

 The bot is still running and you can try it on your own by clicking [here](https://t.me/bigboi666bot).